FrankLef/cookiecutter-proj/README.md

 ├── settings.toml             <- Project's settings used by `dynaconf`.
 ├── .secrets.toml             <- Secret settings used by `dynaconf`.
 ├── README.md                 <- The top-level README for developers using this project.
-├── pypath.bat                <- A batch file to set the PYTHONPATH.
-Optional.
 ├── data                      <- Data directories used throughout the project.
 │   ├── d0_temp               <- Temporary folder.
 These files can be deleted.
 │   ├── d1_raw                <- Original, immutable data.